lab11/signpost/software/docs/MessageFormat.md

 ### Source

-The source address of the device sending this message.
-The I2C Write bit (bit 0) MUST always be set to 0.
+The 7 bit source address of the device sending this message.

 ### Flags